livegnik/2way-poc-design/03-data/01-sqlite-layout.md

 * Edge directionality traversal.

 Index definitions are specified separately and applied idempotently by Storage Manager.
 This layout guarantees column stability required for indexing.

+Indexes are advisory for performance only and must never be relied on for correctness.
+Storage Manager may create, rebuild, or drop indexes during maintenance as long as the column contracts in this document remain unchanged.

 ## 7. Startup responsibilities